-Embedded leadership changes what’s actually possible
+Embedded leadership changes what is actually possible

-The old models are broken
+The old models are running out of road

 Traditional vs embedded